What is the integer format?

 In the early days of computing, memory space was limited and valuable, and an integer format was developed to save memory.
 Since computer memory is a binary system, numbers have been represented in base 2, which means that the acceptable digits are 0 and 1.
 The number 10 in base 2 represents the number 2 in base 10, since 1 in column two is the digit multiplied by 2 raised to the second power.
 100 in base 2 is equal to 8 in base 10, since 1 in the first column is 1 multiplied by 2 cubed.

-See also What is a communication server?
+See also What is a keyboard buffer?

 Using an on/off basis to represent binary numbers, computers based on electricity were developed.
 A bit is a unique representation of on/off, true/false, or 0/1 data.
 Although different hardware configurations using variations of the number of bits the computer can directly address have been explored, the 8-bit byte and the 2-byte word have become standards for general-purpose computing.
 Therefore, specifying the width of the integer format does not determine the number of decimal places, but rather the largest and smallest value an integer can take.